-The north area will have two unpaved gravel parking areas for 1,100 cars (lot G 700 cars and lot J 400 cars) and unpaved overflow parking for 800 cars (200 cars adjacent to lot G and 600 cars in lot K).
-The total parking capacity of 1,900 cars is a decrease of 1,100 cars from the number approved in the GMP.
+The north area will have two gravel parking areas for 1,100 cars (lot G, 700 cars, and lot J, 400 cars ) and additional unpaved parking for 800 cars (200 cars adjacent to lot G and 600 cars in lot K), for a total parking capacity of 1,900 cars.
+The adequacy of gravel lots will be evaluated as part of the beach center design process.
+If necessary to ensure proper drainage, support visitation levels, or maintain cost-effectiveness, these lots may be redesigned and surfaced.